-This type of warranty can last from up to 1 to 20 years, depending on which unit you decide to invest in.
+This type of warranty can last from 1 to 20 years, depending on which unit you decide to invest in.
 The base limited warranty is offered with every residential unit and covers the cost of parts that break due to a manufacturer defect.
 However, you must remember that it does not cover the cost of labor.

 Registered Limited Warranty